Lockbox Technology

 How does it work?

-Bluetooth technology is used by the SupraKey App.
-The Realtor® enters the PIN and holds his/her cellphone near the lockbox to gain access to the key container inside the lockbox.
+Bluetooth technology is used by an iBox and the Supra App.
+The person accessing an iBox enters the PIN and holds his/her cellphone near the lockbox to gain access to the key container inside the lockbox.

-The PIN for each Realtor® ensures that the system is secure even if the cellphone is lost or stolen … and that it is a unique PIN enables recording of a log of each lockbox access by that Realtor.
+The PIN for each Realtor® ensures that the system is secure even if the cellphone is lost or stolen … and that it is a unique PIN enables recording of a log of each lockbox access by that person.
 Each time an iBox is opened, a record of the date and time of access is permanently recorded.

 Access Alert